condrej/plugin.close.kodi/README.md

 # plugin.close.kodi
 A Force Close addon

+This is a fork of Based-Skid's force close plugin converted for python3.
+I am in no way a python developer, but the few changes I made seem to work.

 Contains Code inspired by @Surfacingx The Creator of the Aftermath Wizard

 Also Contains Code From a Freaktab Dev I dont Remember who but IF they want to come forward I will add your credits (Android Force